mavryk-network/mavryk-protocol/devtools/yes_wallet/README.md

 =================

-The purpose of this tool is to extract baker addresses from a node's context and generate tezos-client's wallet containing these addresses.
+The purpose of this tool is to extract baker addresses from a node's context and generate mavryk-client's wallet containing these addresses.
 In combination with the yes-node patch it can be used to perform a test protocol migration (see the relevant documentation page for more details) or to reproduce contexts where trouble occurred in the past in order to